Waverley man fired shotgun over partner's head into bedroom wall, jury hears

 "I just remember him having it in his hands," the woman said.

-"I kept telling him to put the gun down, and he kept shouting that I would have to tell [his family] why he wasn't here any more.
+"I kept telling him to put the gun down and he kept shouting that I would have to tell [his family] why he wasn't her any more.

 She said that he had grabbed her off the bed and told her they would have to leave because the neighbours would have heard it go off.